COVER HOME > PEOPLE > HUSSEIN CHALAYAN BLOG CITY GUIDE

 It's really general, but I would say history, anthropology, how people move geographically like migration, technology up to the point, philosophy, philosophy of science, architecture theory (not architecture itself), and generally speaking cultural studies.

-What do you think relationship between clothes and body?
+What do you think about the relationship between clothes and the body?

-I think clothes give you confident and empower you.
+I think clothes give you confidence and empower you.
 I like the way it can affect how you control your body and adjust yourself, also how you might want to show certain part of your body more.
-But generally speaking in a simple way, it is to build a confident and feel more powerful.
+But generally speaking in a simple way, it is to build confidence and feel more powerful.

-As a fashion designer, how do you come up to an idea to relate fashion to other art form?
+As a fashion designer, how do you come up with an idea and relate it from fashion to other art forms?

 If you can see my film, it is the same world as my clothes.
-Or sometimes clothes can be appeared in a film.
-I can base collection on film and I can base film on collection.
+Or sometimes clothes can appear in a film.
+I can base collections on a film and I can base a film on a collection.

 Could you tell me about the exhibition at MOT?

-This is the fourth place after Holland, Germany and Design Museum in London.
-It contains the selection of my work in the last 15 years, which is very tight edit because this represents all different variety of things, but they are shown by groups in an aesthetic way.
+This is the fourth place after Holland, Germany and the Design Museum in London.
+It contains a selection of my work in the last 15 years, which is a very tight edit because this represents all different varieties of things, but they are shown by groups in an aesthetic way.
 One room might be a film, another room might be a sculpture, another room might be dresses.
-Also a lot of mannequins are interacting with the space and that was the idea I had in the beginning.
+Also a lot of the mannequins are interacting with the space and that was the idea I had in the beginning.
 Wherever they go they interact with the new place, like painting or writing on the wall, watering plants.
-I thought this was the nice way of travelling, wherever you go you do things to the building.
+I thought this was the nice way of travelling, wherever you go you do things specific to the building.

 This exhibition fully represents Hussein Chalayan’s creativity as both a fashion designer and artist.
-Many of his evolutional collection over 15 years can be seen.
-As well as that, film and sculpture works, which is not much known before, is shown at the A-Z room.
+Many of his works over 15 years are on view as well as film and sculpture works, which have not been exposed much before are shown at the A-Z room.
 Why don’t you appreciate his world in the space deeply represented Hussein Chalayan’s creativity?

 Hussein Chalayan - From fashion and Back.